cycodehq/cycode-cli/README.md

 ### Report Option

 > [!NOTE]
-> This option is only available to SCA scans.
+> This option is only available to SCA and Secret scans.

 To push scan results tied to the [SCA policies](https://docs.cycode.com/docs/sca-policies) found in the Repository scan to Cycode, add the argument `--report` to the scan command.